 Jessica Wang is from Long Island and is currently a freshman at Harvard.
 She is a Scholastic Silver Medal with Distinction senior portfolio winner, and her work has been nationally recognized by the Scholastic Art and Writing Awards, NCTE, Susquehanna University, Columbia College Chicago, The Claudia Ann Seaman Awards, and The Center for Fiction.
 In her free time, you can find her baking cheesecakes or procrastinating on her work.
 She hopes you have a great day!

-Founder and Editor in Chief - Jessica Wang
+Founder and Co-editor in chief - Jessica Wang

 Executive Editor - Erin Ye

 Erin Ye is a 16-year-old student and writer from Long Island.
 She enjoys writing poetry, making smoothies, and going on (slow) runs.
 Erin’s work has been featured in Cathartic Lit and Ice Lolly Review, and she also serves as Executive Editor for Interstellar Literary Review.

 Grace Liang is a Chinese-Canadian teen writer who lives in Toronto.
 She likes playing piano, taking naps, and reading graphic novel adaptations of famous classics.
 Her work has been published in Kalopsia Lit.
 Find her on Twitter and Instagram at @yf_grace.

 Adelle is a writer and high school junior currently based in New York City.
 She loves writing because she believes in its ability to help people discover themselves and empower others.
 Adelle has been regionally awarded by Scholastic and the Brooklyn Library, and her short stories and memoirs have been published in multiple publications and anthologies.
 When she isn't writing, you can probably find her drawing, binging K-dramas, or crocheting.